delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Use a CV template and fill it out.

+If you know a little tiny bit about computers you can Google "LaTeX CV templates" to get some really nice templates for free.
+If it's on Overleaf or ShareLaTeX than good.
+LaTeX is basically like a programming language but for writing.

 List your achievements at a job, not the duties you had to do.

 Avoid spelling and grammar mistakes at all costs.
 Pay someone to read over it if you have to.
+Message me if you need help with this.
+I'm not an expert at spell checking, but I can be another pair of eyes.

 Don't fill it chock full of information.
 Keep it short and sweet.